currently showing.. / • no longer showing / return to top of page

 (exhibitions continuing from 2013)

-Frank Lloyd Wright's "Samara, A Mid-Century Dream Home."
-This exhibit tells the story of how a young couple from Indiana and a world famous architect worked together to build the Christian Family dream home, and how they continued to honor the architect's vision long after his death.
+April 27 - July 7 Frank Lloyd Wright's "Samara, A Mid-Century Dream Home."
+This exhibition tells the story of how a young couple from Indiana and a world famous architect worked together to build the Christian Family dream home, and how they continued to honor the architect's vision long after his death.
 The exhibition contains 117 works including furnishings, photographs, drawings, family memorabilia, videos, and interactives.

 August 8 - November